This post has been updated as of May 2019

 Cost-per-click (CPC) is the most dominant model of payment for online advertisements.
 CPC refers to the actual amount you pay for a click to your website (click-through).
 The amount you pay for a keyword will depend on your industry and the competition.

-Measuring CPC is important in regards to your e-commerce strategy because it will give you an idea of how much your digital advertising campaign is going to cost to run and ultimately give you an idea of the financial success of your advertising efforts.
+Measuring CPC is important in regard to your e-commerce strategy because it’ll give you an idea of how much your digital advertising campaign is going to cost to run and, ultimately, give you an idea of the financial success of your advertising efforts.

 Another common model for payment for online advertising is CPM, or cost per thousand times your ad is displayed (impressions).
 Rather than bidding on a specific keyword, you simply pay a specific amount of money each time your advertisement is seen a thousand times.

 Just like with CPC, CPM will tell you how much value your ad is producing in terms of how much it costs.
 If you find that your overall ROI is high and your CPM is low, then you know that your advertising campaign is producing value at a relatively low cost.